rmkeeffe/rmkeeffe.github.io/_projects/2_project.md

 2018) or otherwise rendered by hand.
 </div>

 From the same paper, myself and my co-author <a href="https://www.floridamuseum.ufl.edu/blackburn-lab/personnel/principal-investigator/">David C. Blackburn</a> found that the upper arm bone (humerus) of forward-burrowing frogs has a unique shape compared to the humerus of non-forward-burrowing frogs.
+The humeri analyzed in this project ar available on <a href="https://www.morphosource.org/projects/00000C917?locale=en">MorphoSource</a>.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">